Video Link: https://vimeo.com/286234263

 This is important since one of those proteins is glutathione peroxidase, which lowers peroxidative stress.
 This often results in heart failure and atherosclerosis.

-Still another study published in the 2002 edition of The Lancet, a United Kingdom medical journal, link the use of a popular cholesterol-lowering drug Pravastatin to increased cancer risk.
+Still another study published in the 2002 edition of The Lancet, a United Kingdom medical journal, links the use of a popular cholesterol-lowering drug Pravastatin to increased cancer risk.

 The good news?
 Pravastatin worked.
 LDL cholesterol levels were lowered in patients by an average of 34%.
 The bad news?
 New cancer diagnoses “were more frequent on pravastatin than on placebo.”
 A trade-off that might not work for the benefit of the patient.